AlbertoVosgerau/UnityMVC-C_UnityProject/README.md

 ![Installation screenshot](https://github.com/AlbertoVosgerau/UnityMVC-C_UnityProject/blob/main/Screenshots/06.png)

 NOTE: If your project doesn't support assemby definitions or rely on code that doesn't use it, you may want to import the no-assembly-definition version available on the releases section of this repository.
-If you can work with assembly definitions, however, is strongly recommended that you use the package manager version insetad.
+If you can work with assembly definitions, however, it is strongly recommended that you use the package manager version instead.

 https://github.com/AlbertoVosgerau/UnityMVC-C_UnityProject/releases/tag/no-assembly-definition